SNflows/FLOWSql/README.md

 ## Setup
 You can straight-away run the binary.

-If you want to make is availabe system-wide, run these in your teminal.
+If you want to make it availabe system-wide, run these in your terminal.

 ```bash
 sudo mv path/to/flowsql-download-binary  /usr/bin/flowsql